davidtchiu/davidtchiu.github.io/teaching/cs360/hwk4.sqlddl/index.md

 1. **Redundancies**: It is easy to see that a student's information is duplicated on a separate row for each course they are enrolled in.
 (For instance, check out the last two rows for a student, Kyle.)
 2. **Multi-valued attributes:** One of the attributes can have multiple values: A student can have 0-2 majors, and each of major is separated by a semi-colon.
 (You might recall multi-valued attributes like this are prohibited in the relational model.)
 3. **Incomplete data:** When a student is not enrolled in any course, their course-enrollment fields are simply delimited with commas, but there's no data in between.
-Look at Lia's (first row) information.
-She does not have a major and is not enrolled in any courses.
-Now take a look at the courses without the student info, like MATH 330 (Trigonometry).
-These are courses that exist on the books that no one is enrolled in.
-Sometimes, we just need to show that a department exists, so here are also departments without student or course info.
+Look at Lia's data on the third line in the file: They are not enrolled in any courses, so all of the fields following her major are empty, which looks kind of wonky.
+Now look at the courses without the student info, like MATH 330 (Trigonometry) on line 20.
+These are courses that exist on the books in which  no one is enrolled.
+In yet another example, sometimes, we just need to show that a department/program exists, so here are also departments without student or course info.
 This is the case for the History Department (4th row), which can happen when an existing department has not yet added any courses to the schedule.

 #### Task 1: Schema Definition